 Stay connected with CRC by signing up for our eNews.
 Receive timely updates about upcoming Cleanups, news articles, community events, and important state-specific action alerts related to river conservation.
-Your continued engagement helps us maintain momentum in our efforts to protect and preserve the 410-mile watershed of the Connecticut River.
+Your continued engagement helps us maintain momentum in our efforts to protect and preserve the 410-mile long Connecticut River and its watershed.